esweiss/spiffe-example/spiffe-envoy-agent/README.md

 #### Break Authorization

 The SPIFFE Envoy agent for the Echo server maintains an "allowed" list for SPIFFE IDs that it authorizes for both x509 an JWT validation.
-Modifying this= list and reloading the SPIFFE Envoy agent, influences whether or not the _forward_ Envoy proxy is authorized to connect upstream.
+This list influences whether or not the _forward_ Envoy proxy is authorized to connect upstream.

 Edit the "allowed" list by editing the configuration and looking for the `allowed_spiffe_ids_x509` and `allowed_spiffe_ids_jwt` lists: